eendebakpt/oapackage/docs/oapackage-intro.rst

 tools for generating, manipulating and analyzing all the types of designs.
 In the documentation here you will find references to both the Python and the C++ interface.

-For the generation of optimal designs :cite:`EendebakSO`, the Orthogonal Array package has also a Matlab and R interfaces; see the documentation `README.Matlab.md <https://github.com/eendebakpt/oapackage/README.Matlab.md>`_ and `README.R.md <https://github.com/eendebakpt/oapackage/README.R.md>`_.
+For the generation of optimal designs :cite:`EendebakSO`, the Orthogonal Array package has also a Matlab interface; see the documentation `README.Matlab.md <https://github.com/eendebakpt/oapackage/README.Matlab.md>`_.

 License
 -------